AFLplusplus/AFLplusplus/docs/env_variables.md

     in`).
 This is an important feature to set when resuming a fuzzing session.

   - Setting `AFL_CRASH_EXITCODE` sets the exit code AFL treats as crash.
-For example, if `AFL_CRASH_EXITCODE='-1'` is set, each input resulting in an `-1` return code (i.e. `exit(-1)` got called), will be treated as if a crash had ocurred.
+For example, if `AFL_CRASH_EXITCODE='-1'` is set, each input resulting in a `-1` return code (i.e. `exit(-1)` got called), will be treated as if a crash had occurred.
 This may be beneficial if you look for higher-level faulty conditions in which your target still exits gracefully.

   - Setting `AFL_CUSTOM_MUTATOR_LIBRARY` to a shared library with